-The UCLA-CDU Center for AIDS Research (CFAR) HIV Research Study Volunteer Project (RSVP) is a National Institutes of Health (NIH) funded program that matches people with and without HIV with HIV-related research at UCLA and Charles Drew University (CDU).
+The UCLA-CDU Center for AIDS Research (CFAR) HIV Research Study Volunteer Project (RSVP) is a National Institutes of Health (NIH) funded program that matches people with and without HIV with HIV-related research at the University of California, Los Angeles (UCLA) and Charles Drew University (CDU).
 We want everyone in Los Angeles who is interested in research studies to be able to find one that fits their needs.

 About Participating

-Volunteers are the heart of research at UCLA.
+Volunteers are the heart of research.
 Without you, we would have extremely limited research.
 Everyone has a different reason for volunteering.
 Whether it is to help future generations, to give back, or to be on the cutting edge of science, we are so grateful for all of the volunteers that help us with our work.

 Enroll as a Volunteer